-Anika Therapeutics’ products are based on hyaluronic acid (HA), which is also called hyaluronan or sodium hyaluronate.
+For nearly 30 years, Anika has developed products are based on hyaluronic acid (HA), also called hyaluronan or sodium hyaluronate.
 HA is present both in skin, where it plays a major role in tissue repair, and in cartilage and connective tissue, where it functions as a lubricant and a component of the extracellular matrix.
 HA is present in the body as a polymer (a linked chain of many individual HA units), is continually produced by hyaluronan synthases, and is degraded naturally by a category of enzymes called hyaluronidases.